FollowMyVote/StakeWeightedVoting/README.md

 - [V-Play](http://v-play.net) 2.7.0+
 - [Graphene](https://github.com/cryptonomex/graphene) (Optional)
  - Be sure to use develop branch!
+ - If building with graphene, be sure to set the `GRAPHENE_PATH` environment variable to the path graphene is installed to

 A video showing how to set up the development environment is available [here](https://youtu.be/lvTyZ0GAT-k)